 - Sociopathic Hero - Danila.
 See also

-- Used to Be a Sweet Kid: When Danila's brother was young, he was a kind and caring older brother who acted as Danila's missing father - and now he is a ruthless Professional Killer and Dirty Coward.
+- Used to Be a Sweet Kid: When Viktor was young, he was a kind and caring older brother who acted as Danila's missing father - and now he is a ruthless Professional Killer and Dirty Coward.

-- Wretched Hive - Horribly enough.
-Russia actually was something like this in the period of lawlessness that bridged the gap between the collapse of the Soviet Union and Vladimir Putin's reforms in the 2000s.
+- Wretched Hive - Horribly enough, Russia was actually a lot like this in the period of lawlessness that bridged the gap between the collapse of the Soviet Union and Vladimir Putin's reforms in the 2000s.